Sweet Armenian Pilaf with Raisins and Dried Fruit

 11. Step 11:

-The remaining butter should be melted in the microwave or in a water bath.
-The original recipe uses ghee
+Melt the remaining butter in the microwave or a double boiler.
+The original recipe uses ghee.

 12. Step 12: